 Outside, the Castle has some wonderful gardens, terraces and woodland overlooking the attractive Esk valley.
 There are plenty of walks around the grounds which are particularly good for Rhododendrons.
 Also in the grounds is the World Owl Centre which has a superb collection of different owls.

 There are various other family attractions, cafes, gift shops and toilet facilities.
-Castle generally open daily, apart from Saturdays, between March and October.
+Castle generally open daily, except Saturdays, between Easter and October.
 Gardens and Owl centre open daily all year except January.
 Admission fee applies, free car park.

 Travelling:Turn right out of the car park on the A595 and after approx 0.4 miles take the left turn to Ravenglass.
 The road descends into the village and you pass under the Ravenglass & Eskdale Railway line then the main Cumbrian coast line.
 The estuary appears on the right, then the road bears left and soon enters the main car park.